danwallach/github-classroom-utils/README.md

 This repository contains a number of utilities that I've written (and rewritten) over the years to help with [GitHub Classroom](https://classroom.github.com).
+Most recently (Oct 2019), I revamped the code to launch multiple, concurrent requests to the GitHub servers whenever possible.
+These tools now run *significantly* faster.

 ## Setup